Back to California

 prime contractor

-The main company that gets a contract to do work for the government.
+The main company that gets a contract from the government to do work or provide services.

 subcontractor

-A smaller company hired by the prime contractor to help complete parts of the project.
+A smaller company hired by the prime contractor to help complete part of their job for the state.

 Limits and Unknowns

-• It is unclear how this law will affect small businesses specifically.
+• It is unclear how this law will affect small businesses that are both prime contractors and subcontractors.

 Bill History